Why Go To Sydney

 Sydney is both a laid-back beachside town and a thriving metropolis that boasts some of the Southern Hemisphere's best surf, landmarks and activities.
 Whether you're looking to watch a show at the iconic Opera House, take to the waves at Bondi Beach or explore trendy areas like The Rocks and Darling Harbour, Sydney features something for everyone.
 Even Sydneysiders have an ideal mix of both worlds: Fashion-forward attire and British-style sarcasm combine with a "no worries" attitude and relaxed coastal vibe.
 It's no wonder this vibrant city down under is a natural choice for first-time Aussie visitors.

 In addition to tons of beaches and top-notch restaurants and bars, Australia's most populous city features an array of things to do.
-Thrill-seekers can participate in heart-pounding activities like a Sydney Harbour Bridge climb, while visitors looking to unwind will appreciate a relaxing day at Coogee or Manly Beach or a peaceful stroll through the Royal Botanic Gardens.
+Thrill-seekers can participate in heart-pounding activities like a Sydney Harbour Bridge climb, while visitors looking to unwind will appreciate a relaxing day at Coogee or Manly Beach or a peaceful stroll through the Royal Botanic Garden.
 There's also plenty of seasonal Sydney festivals and events to experience, such as Sculpture by the Sea, the Festival of the Winds and the Night Noodle Markets.
-Whether you're looking to enjoy a rugby match, hit up the city's museums or lounge on a beach, Sydney's got you covered.
+Whether you're looking to enjoy a rugby match, hit up the city's museums or lounge along the shore, Sydney's got you covered.

-Although racism against indigenous Australians (known locally as Aborigines) and nonwhite immigrants was once legally enforced through the country's White Australia Policy, today, Sydneysiders welcome immigrants and tourists from all over the world.
+Although racism against indigenous Australians and nonwhite immigrants was once legally enforced through the country's White Australia Policy, today, Sydneysiders welcome immigrants and tourists from all over the world.
 In fact, this down under city is so diverse that it has become a melting pot for the arts, religion, music and cuisine.

 Despite its size, Australia's most populated city has earned a reputation for being laid-back and friendly.
 However, much like their British counterparts, Aussies are known for their sarcasm and frank remarks.
-Vulgar language is the norm throughout Australia, so those who take offense to cursing may not want to visit Sydney.
 But, if you can move past Sydneysiders' lewd lingo, navigating this Australian city is relatively easy, thanks to the country's use of English.
 Try brushing up on your Aussie slang, though, before arriving.
 Key phrases to know are "fair dinkum" (true or genuine), "g'day" (hello) and "I reckon" (for sure).
 And like other major cities, keep a close eye on your belongings, especially in tourist areas where pickpockets are known to target foreigners.

 Also, keep in mind Australia's driving culture.
 Similar to other former British colonies like South Africa, Guyana and India, Aussies drive on the left side of the road.
 As a result, pedestrians should look to the right, then the left and then right again before crossing the street.
 Visitors traveling by taxi should also note that tips are not required.
 Many cab drivers, though, will try coercing customers into providing a tip; refrain from providing gratuity when getting around by taxi.
 Tips are also not required when dining out at restaurants unless exceptional service is provided.